menu

 Demographics

 Water Mill is a somewhat ethnically-diverse town.
 The people who call Water Mill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Water Mill residents report their race to be White, followed by Asian.
-Important ancestries of people in Water Mill include German, Irish, Polish, Russian, and Eastern European.
+Water Mill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.37% of the town’s residents.
+Important ancestries of people in Water Mill include German, Polish, Irish, Eastern European, and Italian.

 The most common language spoken in Water Mill is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.

 Notable & Unique Neighborhood Characteristics